retrixe/octyne/API.md

 TODO: note that compress was broken in v1.0, and recursive folder compression was only supported in v1.1, therefore v1.0 api is incomplete

 ### POST /server/{id}/decompress?path=path

-## Note

-This documentation is still being worked on.
-While all endpoints are listed, they are not yet fully documented e.g. basic information for many endpoints has not been filled, and possible errors are not yet documented.